20lives/dmote/doc/options-main.md

 ##### Section `socket`

-A housing around the USB connector on the MCU.
+A housing around the USB connector on the MCU PCBA.

 ###### Parameter `thickness`